Slevinski/slevinski.github.io/series/formal-signwriting/entries/fsw-and-swu/essay.md

 From a stewardship perspective, the distinction should be stated plainly:

-- FSW is commonly the canonical internal form for processing, storage, and indexing
+- FSW is commonly used as the canonical processing form for storage, indexing, and validation
 - SWU is supported for input, output, conversion, and Unicode-oriented workflows

 ## Script code and language tags